What is gorder?

 Order parameters for individual leaflets

-gorder can calculate order parameters for the entire membrane as well as for the individual leaflets.
-To do this, you need to specify a method for classifying lipids into membrane leaflets. gorder assigns lipids to membrane leaflets independently for each frame, making it suitable even for the analysis of membranes where lipids flip-flop between leaflets.
+To do this, you need to specify a method for classifying lipids into membrane leaflets.
+By default, gorder assigns lipids to membrane leaflets independently for each analyzed frame (this can be customized, see Classification frequency), making it suitable even for the analysis of membranes where lipids flip-flop between leaflets.

 There are three leaflet classification methods available in gorder: global, local, and individual.
+In case you are not satisfied with any of them, you can also assign lipids into leaflets manually.

 Global method for leaflet classification

 Fast and reliable.
-Recommended, especially good for disrupted membranes.
+Recommended for most membranes.

 In this method, lipid molecules are assigned to membrane leaflets based on the position of their 'head identifier' relative to the global membrane center of geometry.
 The 'head identifier' is a single atom representing the head of the lipid.
 If the 'head identifier' is located "above" the membrane center, the lipid is assigned to the upper leaflet; if it is located "below", it is assigned to the lower leaflet.